 By default, the

 build command creates a read-only squashfs file.
 It is possible to add the

 --sandbox flag to the build command in order to create a writable ext image or a writable sandbox directory respectively.

 --writable flag to the command when going in to change the contents of an image:

-Singularity, unlike much of the other key software packages on ShARC, is not activated using module files.
-This is because module files are primarily for the purpose of being able to install multiple version of the same software and for security reasons only the most recent version of Singularity is installed.
-The security risks associated with providing outdated builds of Singularity are considered to outweigh the risk of upgrading to backwards incompatible versions.
+Apptainer, unlike much of the other key software packages on ShARC, is not activated using module files.
+This is because module files are primarily for the purpose of being able to install multiple version of the same software and for security reasons only the most recent version of Apptainer is installed.
+The security risks associated with providing outdated builds of Apptainer are considered to outweigh the risk of upgrading to backwards incompatible versions.